Sonika-gupta/fuber/README.md

 - If there are no taxis available, the customer's request should be rejected.
 - The customer ends the ride at some location.
 The cab waits around outside the customer’s house, and is available to be assigned to another customer.

+## Assumptions

+- The user is already logged in.
+- To show the functionalities of api without real time data, the pickup location is assigned location of users[0] instead of accessing current geolocation.
+- The ride is created with status 'accepted' assuming the driver always accepts the ride.

 ## Getting Started

 To get the Node server running locally: